‘We won’t give up Ukraine’ refugee says after finding a home in the UK

 Her elderly grandparents remain in Ukraine, sheltering in basements in the Donetsk region where Russian President Vladimir Putin is expected to refocus his troops.

 In 2014, Ms Klimina’s family were bombed out of their homes in the region when Russian forces annexed Crimea.
-She fought in the Donetsk People’s Militia for over three years, then trained as a nurse.
+She fought in the Ukrainian army for more than three years and trained as a nurse.

 “It was very hard to leave Ukraine and I sometimes wish I could go back to see my family who remain there,” she said.